agapasieka/Terraform-GoogleCloudPlatform/GKE/create_gke_deployments/README.md

 * Trigger deployment rollout (rolling update to new version) and rollbacks.
 * Perform a Canary deployment.

-Perform steps in cloid shell or terminal of your choice.
+Perform steps in cloud shell or terminal of your choice.

 <!-- Task1 -->
 ## Set the environment variable for the zone and cluster name